LeetLLM

 These numbers are synthetic, but they capture a real pattern: doubling parameters or data lowers loss, but doubling both together lowers it more than either alone.
 The improvement is smooth and predictable, but it follows diminishing returns.
 A 10x increase in parameters doesn't cut loss by 10x; it cuts it by a smaller, fixed multiplier.

 This predictable curve is a power law.
 In everyday language, an idealized power-law term becomes a straight line when you plot its logarithm against log(parameters) or log(data).
 That line estimates the scaling trend.
 It lets engineers answer questions like: "If I have 10x more compute, how much better will my model get?" without training the model first.
-Later, we'll add an asymptotic floor and fit parameters and data together.
+Later sections add an asymptotic floor and fit parameters and data together.

 power-law-diminishing-returns.py